Skip to main content

 • forward suspicious emails to report@phishing.gov.uk

-If you’ve handed over any financial and personal information or made a payment, you should talk to your bank or card company immediately.
+If you’ve handed over any financial or personal information, or made a payment, you should talk to your bank or card company immediately.

-You should also report the scam to Action Fraud and report it to Citizens Advice.
+You should also report the scam to Action Fraud and Citizens Advice.

 By reporting scams, you can help reduce the chances of someone else getting defrauded.